julzaza/wildwitchherbs/_posts/2025-07-18-emotional-healing-herbs.md

 The sweet sleep sentinel.

-- ✧ *Folklore:* Used to anoint temples and cleanse grief-laden rooms.
+**✧ Folklore:** Used to anoint temples and cleanse grief-laden rooms.
 Brings dreams, rest, and comfort.

-- ✧ *Magical Uses:* Relaxation, psychic shielding, mourning rituals.
+**✧ Magical Uses:** Relaxation, psychic shielding, mourning rituals.

-- ✧ Healing Tip: Burn as incense or add oil to ritual baths and pillows, or rub into temples during times of unrest.
+**Healing Tip:** Burn as incense or add oil to ritual baths and pillows, or rub into temples during times of unrest.

 ---

 ## ✧ Ritual: Smoke Bundle for Soothing the Heart